dib1000/APCSFinalProject/README.md

 06/03/2021: Instead of displaying the number of lives, the number of lives is represented by pacmans (yellow circles for now).
 I also removed the yellow old pacmans at the bottom since we moved lives to the top of the screen.

+06/03/2021: Once you collect all the pellets, you win the game and you see a winning screen at the end.